grammyjs/website/site/docs/advanced/middleware.md

 The heart of this functionality is the `Composer` class ([reference](https://doc.deno.land/https://deno.land/x/grammy/mod.ts/~/Composer)) that builds up this tree.

 First of all, every instance of `Bot` is an instance of `Composer`.
-It's just a subclass, so `class Bot extends Composer`.
+It’s just a subclass, so `class Bot extends Composer`.

 Also, you should know that every single method of `Composer` internally calls `use`.
 For example, `filter` just calls `use` with some branching middleware, while `on` just calls `filter` again with some predicate function that matches updates against the given [filter query](/guide/filter-queries.md).